Board of Directors

 John Bender

-President & COO, Global Reinsurance
+President & CEO, Global Reinsurance

 Allied World Reinsurance